Vermont State Police

-The Vermont State Police (VSP) is the state police agency for the US state of Vermont.
+The Vermont State Police (VSP) is the state police agency for the U.S. state of Vermont.
 The force has jurisdiction throughout the entire state.
 The Vermont Public Safety Commission directs policy and selects the commander.
 The commander is Colonel Matthew Birmingham.
 The Commissioner of the Vermont Department of Public Safety is Michael Schirling.
 There are 332 sworn state troopers.